bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> Hard work is worthless for those that don’t believe in themselves.

-> — Grandma Moses —
+> — Naruto Uzumaki —

 </div>